mlswg/mls-protocol/draft-ietf-mls-protocol.md

   PreSharedKey proposals in the `proposals` vector.
 As discussed on
   {{joining-via-welcome-message}}, the committer is free to choose how many Welcome messages to construct.
-However, the set of Welcome messages produced in this step MUST include one Welcome encrypted for each new member added in the Commit.
+However, the set of Welcome messages produced in this step MUST cover every new member added in the Commit.

 * If a ReInit proposal was part of the Commit, the committer MUST create a new group with the parameters specified in the ReInit proposal,